DFHack/dfhack/docs/Quickstart.rst

 You can get to popular, relevant tools for the current context by hovering the mouse over the DFHack logo or by hitting Ctrl-Shift-C.

+You can enable DFHack tools and configure settings with `gui/control-panel`, which you can access directly with the tilde key (Shift-\`).

 You can get to the launcher and its integrated autocomplete, history search, and help text by hitting backtick (\`) or Ctrl-Shift-D, or, of course, by running it from the logo hover list.

-You can list and start tools that run in the background with the `enable` command.

-You can configure screen overlays with the `gui/overlay` tool.

-With those four tools, you have the complete DFHack tool suite at your fingertips.
+With those three tools, you have the complete DFHack tool suite at your fingertips.
 So what to run first?
 Here are a few commands to get you started.
 You can run them all from the launcher.

 First, let's import some useful manager orders to keep your fort stocked with basic necessities.
 Run ``orders import library/basic``.
 If you go to your mangager orders screen, you can see all the orders that have been created for you.
+Note that you could have imported the orders directly from this screen as well, using the DFHack `overlay` widget at the bottom of the manager orders panel.

-Next, try setting up `autochop` by running the GUI configuration `gui/autochop`.
-You can enable it from the GUI, so you don't need to run `enable autochop <enable>` directly.
-You can set a target number of logs, and autochop will manage your logging industry for you.
-You can control where your woodsdwarves go to cut down trees by setting up burrows and configuring autochop to only cut in those burrows.
-If you have the extra screen space, go ahead and set the `gui/autochop` window to minimal mode (click on the hint near the upper right corner of the window or hit Alt-M) and click on the map so the window loses keyboard focus.
-As you play the game, you can glance at the status panel to check on your stocks of wood.
+Next, try setting up `autochop` to automatically designate trees for chopping when you get low on usable logs.
+Run `gui/control-panel` and select ``autochop`` in the list.
+Click on the button to the left of the name or hit Enter to enable it.
+You can then click on the ``[configure]`` button to launch `gui/autochop` if you'd like to customize its settings.
+If you have the extra screen space, you can go ahead and set the `gui/autochop` window to minimal mode (click on the hint near the upper right corner of the window or hit Alt-M) and click on the map so the window loses keyboard focus.
+As you play the game, you can glance at the live status panel to check on your stocks of wood.

 Finally, let's do some fort design copy-pasting.
 Go to some bedrooms that you have set up in your fort.
 Run `gui/blueprint`, set a name for your blueprint by